 By Howard J. Worman, M. D.

 immune systems attacks the liver causing inflammation and liver cell

 death.
 The condition is chronic and progressive.
-Although the disease
+Although the

-severe hepatic dysfunction, a picture that resembles acute
+hepatic dysfunction, a picture that resembles acute hepatitis.

-do not have an increased incidence of autoimmune
+lupus erythematosus do not have an increased incidence of autoimmune

 Patients usually present with evidence of moderate to severe

 activities in the setting of normal to marginally elevated alkaline

 quadrant pain and occasionally systemic symptoms such as arthralgias,

 myalgias, polyserositits and